math-comp/hierarchy-builder/README.md

 # hierarchy-builder
 High level commands to declare a hierarchy based on packed classes.

-:warn: This software is under active development, don't use it right now.
+:warning: This software is under active development, don't use it right now.

 The user level commands are defined and documented in [hb](hb.v), look for `Elpi Command hb...`